KonnorRogers/konnors-lit-helpers/README.md

   .defineProperties(externalProperties)
 {
   doThing () {
-    // These should show proper intellisense.
+    // These should show proper intellisense and preserve comments. this.foo
-    this.foo
     this.bar
     this.baz